AyushShahh/Ultimate-Excuses/README.md

 ## Brief
 With a lot of excuses, this site can help you if you get stuck in some situations.
 Keep pressing the button until you get the excuse you want.<br>
-After that, copy the excuse by pressing the button.<br>
+After that, copy the excuse by pressing the copy button.<br>
 It is as simple as that.

 ## Web App